-And the creative idea focused on the joy of experiencing Christmas for the first time, seen though the eyes of someone who had always missed out...
+And what is the most thoughtful gift anyone can give... the gift of Christmas itself.
+In 2013 our creative focus was the joy of experiencing Christmas for the first time, seen though the eyes of someone who had always missed out...